adion05/J124-Final-Project-/README.md

 __Question Three__: How many acres were burned during the 2015 year? <br>
 Process:
 1. On the main page create a filter.
-2. Filter by archive year 2015.
+2. Filter by 'archive year' and uncheck all years except 2015.
 3. This will only show the fires for the year 2015.
-4. Higlight row B or the Acres Burned Column.
+4. Higlight row B or the 'Acres Burned' Column.
 5. This will give you a little drop down menu at the bottom of the page, next to the Explore button.
 6. If it is not already on sum you can click on the dropdown menu and select sum to get the sum of all acres burned for 2015.